-December 20, the fourth Sunday of Advent and just as important as Lucia is the season of Advent, the four weeks leading up to Christmas.
+December 20, the fourth Sunday of Advent and just as important as Lucia in Sweden; the four weeks leading up to Christmas.

 By the end of November and first half of December friends or colleagues in Sweden gather at restaurants for Julbordet the “Christmas dinner table,” a buffet combining traditional Christmas fare with the delights of the ordinary smörgåsbord.
 Some statistics claim roughly 70% of the employed in Sweden are invited to a Julbord by their companies.
 That’s over three million guests at restaurant tables ... a good start of the holiday season for restaurants that offer this seasonal treat.
 ADVERTISEMENT